Vocabulary Dropout for Curriculum Diversity in LLM Co-Evolution: Implementation details

 \subsection{Compute requirements}

-All experiments use 2 NVIDIA H200 GPUs per run.
-During the proposer phase, one GPU handles GRPO training while the other runs a vLLM inference server for self-consistency evaluation.
-Curriculum generation and question evaluation are parallelized across both GPUs.
-During the solver phase, both GPUs are used for GRPO training.
-We run 5 iterations per experiment and 3 independent seeds per configuration.
-Benchmark evaluations are conducted using vLLM on 4--8 NVIDIA H100 GPUs.
+Every run uses 2 NVIDIA H200 GPUs.
+In the proposer phase one GPU handles GRPO training and the other hosts a vLLM server for self-consistency scoring, while curriculum generation and question evaluation split across both.
+The solver phase trains on both GPUs.
+Each experiment covers 5 iterations and 3 independent seeds per configuration, and benchmark evaluation runs on 4--8 NVIDIA H100 GPUs through vLLM.

-Vocabulary dropout requires no model weight or architecture changes.
-The only addition is sampling a Bernoulli mask and passing the resulting token ID list to vLLM's \texttt{allowed\_token\_ids} parameter, which is enforced at the logit level within the existing sampling kernel.
+Vocabulary dropout itself adds no compute beyond the standard rollout, since the mask is enforced at the logit level inside the existing sampling kernel.